Heart-Wrenching. Powerful. Brutal. Incredible.

 Cilka’s Journey is an incredible book of survival, hope, perseverance, and strength.
 As I read this novel in my comfortable bed, I couldn’t begin to imagine what these women went through.
 The book didn’t shy away from any gruesome details and showed just how brutal and terrifying their lives were.
 Nevertheless, I know that the descriptions cannot begin to describe what went through the mind of each of the women who were sentenced to labor camps at the end of World War II.
 The war might have been over between the countries, but fighting still raged on in the camps and prisons where thousands of innocent people were held against their will!

-~ Thanks NetGalley, and the publisher, for providing me with the digital copy of this book in exchange for my honest review. ~
+*Thank you, NetGalley and the publisher, for providing me with a digital copy of this book in exchange for my honest review.*